-- 4. Complete and maintain the approved development as follows: - (i) Generally in accordance with development approval documents; and - (ii) Strictly in accordance with those parts of the approved development which have been specified in detail by Council unless Council agrees in writing that those parts will be adequately complied with by amended specifications.
+- 3. Complete and maintain the approved development as follows: - (i) Generally in accordance with development approval documents; and - (ii) Strictly in accordance with those parts of the approved development which have been specified in detail by the Council or Referral Agency unless the Council or Referral Agency agrees in writing that those parts will be adequately complied with by amended specifications.

-All development shall comply with any relevant provisions in the Goondiwindi Region Planning Scheme 2018 (Version 2), Council's standard designs for applicable work and any relevant Australian Standard that applies to that type of work.
+All development must comply with any relevant provisions in the Goondiwindi Region Planning Scheme 2018 (Version 2), Council's standard designs for applicable work and any relevant Australian Standard that applies to that type of work.

-The development approval documents are the material contained in the development application, approved plans and supporting documentation including any written and electronic correspondence between the applicant, Council or any relevant agencies during all stages of the development application assessment processes.
+The development approval documents are the material contained in the development application, approved plan(s) and supporting documentation including any written and electronic correspondence between applicant, Council or Referral Agencies during all stages of the development application assessment processes.